 LISTS, LISTS AND MORE LISTS

-So you have your general to do list, you might have highlighted the things that are most important to you and now you have to decide when your going to do what.
+So you have your general to-do list, you might have highlighted the things that are most important to you and now you have to decide when you’re going to do what.

 Again this is highly individual to you but I then suggest you make a few lists to further organise your thoughts.
 When I was studying I always made lists by subject and then tried to tick off an even number of things on each list.